saptarshibasu/aws-study/README.md

   * If your instance has a public IPv4 address, we release the address and give it a new public IPv4 address.
 The instance retains its private IPv4 addresses, any Elastic IP addresses, and any IPv6 addresses
   * If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance.
 To prevent this, you can suspend the scaling processes for the group while you're resizing your instance
   * If your instance is in a cluster placement group and, after changing the instance type, the instance start fails, try the following: stop all the instances in the cluster placement group, change the instance type for the affected instance, and then restart all the instances in the cluster placement group
 * For Amazon EC2 Linux instances using the **cloud-init** service, when a new instance from a standard AWS AMI is launched, the public key of the Amazon EC2 key pair is appended to the initial operating system user’s ~/.ssh/authorized_keys file
 * For Amazon EC2 Windows instances using the **ec2config** service, when a new instance from a standard AWS AMI is launched, the ec2config service sets a new random Administrator password for the instance and encrypts it using the corresponding Amazon EC2 key pair’s public key
 * you can set up the operating system authentication mechanisms you want, which might include X.509 certificate authentication, Microsoft Active Directory, or local operating system accounts
-  *
+* The Termination Notice is accessible to code running on the instance via the instance’s metadata at http://169.254.169.254/latest/meta-data/spot/termination-time.
+This field will become available when the instance has been marked for termination (step 3, above), and will contain the time when a shutdown signal will be sent to the instance’s operating system.
+At that time, the Spot Instance Request’s bid status will be set to marked-for-termination.
+The bid status is accessible via the DescribeSpotInstanceRequests API for use by programs that manage Spot bids and instances
+* Amazon recommends that interested applications poll for the termination notice at five-second intervals.
+This will give the application almost two full minutes to complete any desired processing before it is reclaimed
+* If you get an InstanceLimitExceeded error when you try to launch a new instance or restart a stopped instance, you have reached the limit on the number of instances that you can launch in a region.
+You can request an instance limit increase on a per-region basis
+* If you get an InsufficientInstanceCapacity error when you try to launch an instance or restart a stopped instance, AWS does not currently have enough available On-Demand capacity to service your request.
+Wait a few minutes and then submit your request again; capacity can shift frequently
+* The following are a few reasons why an instance might immediately terminate:
+  * You've reached your EBS volume limit
+  * An EBS snapshot is corrupt
+  * The root EBS volume is encrypted and you do not have permissions to access the KMS key for decryption.
+  * The instance store-backed AMI that you used to launch the instance is missing a required part (an image.part.xx file)
+* If the reason is Client.VolumeLimitExceeded: Volume limit exceeded, you have reached your EBS volume limit
+* If the reason is Client.InternalError: Client error on launch, that typically indicates that the root volume is encrypted and that you do not have permissions to access the KMS key for decryption

 ## EFS